How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Alabama Installment Promissory Note

-To complete a Installment Promissory Note in Alabama, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 8% maximum by written contract in Alabama), the repayment terms, and any collateral details if applicable.
+To complete a Installment Promissory Note in Alabama, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract. in Alabama), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Alabama requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Installment Promissory Note as a PDF.